Elementary School (Grades 1-5)

 At the earliest level, the program emphasizes the relationship that exists between numbers and the world around us.
 It balances computational skills, conceptual understanding, and problem solving.
 Through frequent use of manipulatives, students are introduced to number concepts and led to develop a firm foundation on which future math skills can be built.

-The mathematics program at Villa Maria Academy meets the standards of the National Council of Teachers of Mathematics and the Common Core Standards.
+The mathematics program at Villa Maria Academy meets the standards of the National Council of Teachers of Mathematics.
 These standards are evidenced at each grade level and aid in preparing the students for a future where mathematical reasoning, critical thinking, and collaborative problem solving are necessary skills.

 The mathematics program focuses great attention on the concept and strategies of Problem Solving and the development of critical thinking skills.
 Students employ reasoning and become convinced that math makes sense.
 Reasoning mathematically becomes a habit of mind that is only reinforced through consistent use in many contexts.